Welcome to Early Years

 School Closure Reading and Phonics Support

 Please click here to view our Reading and Phonics page, which will provide information and support on how you can help your child continue to practise their reading skills during this period of closure.

-Hello everyone!!!
-Hope you have all had a lovely weekend.
+I hope you have all had a lovely half-term break!!